 Sea Lion Cove

-African Adventure will be the most significant project completed with Measure Z funds from the first ten years of the tax initiative.
-Recently opened, the $56 million exhibit, is a world-class, multi-species exhibit complete with lions, African elephants, meerkat, cheetahs, giraffe, Southern white rhinoceros and warthogs.
+African Adventure was the most significant project completed with Measure Z funds from the first ten years of the tax initiative.
+Unveiled in 2015, this $62 million 13-acre exhibit is a world-class, multi-species exhibit complete with lions, African elephants, meerkat, cheetahs, giraffes, Southern white rhinoceros and warthogs.
 Together, these animals emulate the African plains and savannas, giving guests an incredible realistic view of the savanna.

 Looking to the Future

 The Fresno County Zoo Authority is the public agency responsible for the administration of Measure Z, the unique transactions and use tax (sales tax) which is collected throughout Fresno County for the support of Fresno Chaffee Zoo in the City of Fresno.
-A different organization, the private non-profit entity, Fresno’s Chaffee Zoo Corporation, that took over the Chaffee Zoo from the City of Fresno on January 1, 2006, is responsible for the Zoo.
+The Zoo Authority is governed by a seven-member board.
+This board consists of six qualified electors (Fresno County voters) who are appointed by the Fresno County Board of Supervisors, plus the Mayor of Fresno.